 Adjustment to marks, known as scaling, normally is not necessary for coursework.
+(See asterisked note under Section 3.5)

 The Practical Courses Organiser reviews the marks for the practicals before they are considered by the examiners, drawing to their attention (i) any anomalously low or high average marks for particular practicals and (ii) any factors that impacted on the practical course, such as breakdown of a critical piece of equipment.
 The examiners review the practical marks.